Long and Dark, Shiny and Black: Harley Earl, Bill Mitchell, and the Cadillac Sixty Special PDF Print E-mail

 Bill Mitchell became the head of the Cadillac styling studio in 1938.
 In 1947, he briefly departed GM to run Harley Earl's outside styling firm, the Harley Earl Corporation (HEC).
 (Allowing Earl to have his own separate company was one of the unique privileges Sloan allowed him, the main proviso being that HEC not directly compete with any GM division or subsidiary.)
 Mitchell returned to the GM fold in 1953 as director of design.
 On his return, Earl told Mitchell that he would be GM's next VP of design.

-On December 1, 1958, Mitchell was promoted to vice president, becoming head of the department now known simply as Design; the Art & Colour title had been retired back in 1937.
-Although he had broken with his mentor aesthetically, Mitchell's respect for Earl was undimmed, and he possessed a similar sense of style and showmanship.
-According to his former employees, Mitchell expected them to look as good as the cars they drew, and he was known to send a man home to change if he disapproved of his sartorial choices.
-Mitchell was also Earl's match in pugnacity, profanity, and temper.
-By most accounts, he was a bigot, a womanizer, and a heavy drinker who was prone to fits of temper even when cold sober.
-Unlike Earl, Mitchell didn't have Alfred Sloan as a patron -- Sloan had retired in 1956 -- and his confrontational attitude led to many clashes with both division leaders and upper management.
-Even so, during his 19-year reign, Mitchell presided over classic designs like the 1963 Buick Riviera and Corvette Sting Ray, the 1965 Chevrolet Corvair, the 1967 Cadillac Eldorado, and the original 1967 Camaro.
+Mitchell was also Earl’s match in pugnacity, profanity, and temper.
+Mitchell’s former colleagues characterized him as a bigot, a womanizer, and a heavy drinker who was prone to fits of temper even when sober.
+Unlike Earl, Mitchell didn’t have Alfred Sloan as a patron — Sloan had retired in 1956 — and his confrontational attitude led to many clashes with both division leaders and upper management.
+Even so, during his 19-year reign, Mitchell presided over classic designs like the 1963 Buick Riviera and Corvette Sting Ray, the 1965 Chevrolet Corvair, the 1967 Cadillac Eldorado, and the original Chevrolet Camaro.
 Like Earl, Mitchell did not design any of these cars himself, but he set the direction and the tone.

 1984 Cadillac Seville bustle

-The 1980-1985 Seville's bustleback tail was designed to evoke the add-on accessory trunks that faded away in the late 1930s, in part because of the Sixty Special.
+The 1980-1985 Cadillac Seville’s bustleback tail was designed to evoke the add-on accessory trunks that faded away in the late 1930s, in part because of the Sixty Special.

 NOTES ON SOURCES

-Comments (0)
+6 Comments